-UAE consumers spend more per eCommerce transaction than anyone else in the world – and they usually buy international products.
-Here’s how to increase visibility and drive sales with eCommerce in the UAE.
+UAE customers spend more per transaction than anyone else – and they usually buy international products.
+We explain how to increase visibility and drive sales with e-commerce in the UAE.

-Foreign-branded products account for 58% of all purchases in the UAE.
-This is good news if you’re an international brand, but to generate strong sales, you’ll need to deliver a consistent and effective online and offline customer experience.
+Overseas products account for 58% of all purchases.
+This is good news if you’re an international brand, but to generate strong sales you’ll need to effectively marry customers’ online and offline experience.

 MEET ME AT THE MALL

-Shopping malls are very popular in the UAE with over half the population visiting a mall at least once a week.
+Shopping malls are hugely popular in the UAE.
+Over half the population visits one at least once a week.

-That’s because, for UAE consumers, malls are more than a shopping destination – they’re a part of everyday life.
-People visit malls to spend time with friends and family, enjoy dining out, and be entertained just as much as they go there to shop.
+That’s because they’re more than a shopping destination – they’re a part of everyday life.
+People go there to spend time with friends and family, eat out and be entertained just as much as they go there to shop.

-77% of UAE consumers discover new products in a store, compared to just 14% online.
-And 84% prefer to buy from brick-and-mortar stores.
-So for your brand’s eCommerce activity to gain traction, your online presence must complement your in-store experience – not replace it.
+So for your brand’s e-commerce activity to gain traction, you need to complement your in-store experience – not replace it.

-When luxury fashion brand KENZO launched in the UAE, they hit the streets of Dubai and Abu Dhabi in a KENZO bus.
-They branded the London-style double-decker with KENZO’s iconic navy-blue polka dots.
+When they launched in the UAE, they hit the streets of Dubai and Abu Dhabi in a KENZO bus.
+They branded the London-style double decker with KENZO’s iconic navy blue polka dots.
 This allowed them to show off the brand and its products more powerfully than through traditional advertising.

-KENZO further “connected the dots” with an online campaign, encouraging people to follow the bus’s journey with the hashtag #FollowTheKenzoBus.
-Thanks to this integrated approach, their brand launch was a success – KENZO now has four stores in the UAE and continues to grow.
+They ‘joined the dots’ with an online campaign, encouraging people to follow the bus’ journey using #FollowTheKenzoBus.
+Thanks to this combined approach, the launch was a success – KENZO now has four stores in the UAE.

 MOVE INTO MOBILE